PurdueRCAC/hands-on-with-anvil/challenges/Basic_Workflow/README.md

 $ squeue -u USERNAME
 ```

-where `USERNAME` is your username.
+where `USERNAME` is your username (you can also use `squeue --me` instead).
 This will show you the state of your job to determine if it's running, eligible (waiting to run), or blocked.
 When you no longer see your job listed with this command, you can assume it has finished (or crashed).
 Once it has finished, you can see the output from the job in the file named `add_vec_cpu-JOBID.out`, where `JOBID` is the unique ID given to you job when you submitted it.
-List your directoy to verify that `add_vec_cpu-JOBID.out` is present by doing:
+List your directory to verify that `add_vec_cpu-JOBID.out` is present by doing:
 ```
 $ ls
 ```